WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 I have presented a cornucopia of facts on file that prove Bacon was Shakespeare.
 It won’t matter to very many people.
 Foundational meta-Myths are nearly impossible to dislodge or change with mere facts.
 They grow slowly and they lodge in the heart, a place much deeper than the head.
 People will defend meta-Myth with their life.
 That’s the whole idea, and illustrates the power of story, of theater, of language and above all of Myth.

-The ‘Shakespeare Effect’ hovered over Britain to become the fuel of English exceptionalism that historically important figures like Lord Palmerston, Alfred Milner, Mackinder, Cecil Rhodes, HG Wells, Churchill and others ad nauseam imbibed and puked back out onto the planet, expressing their belief in the same exceptionalism that justified the need for a slave-trading, dope-running, gun-running imperialism: because Empire, because exceptional.
+The ‘Shakespeare Effect’ hovered over Britain to become the fuel of English exceptionalism such that historically important figures like Lord Palmerston, Alfred Milner, Mackinder, Cecil Rhodes, HG Wells, Churchill, Kipling and others ad nauseam imbibed exceptionalism and puked it back out onto the planet, expressing their belief in an exceptionalism that justified the need for a slave-trading, dope-running, gun-running imperialism: because exceptional, because England, because Empire,

 With Garrick we see the authorship hoax becoming meta-Myth.
 Freemasons had much to do with this process, a subject I plan on outlining in another paper.
 The end result is what I call the ‘Shakespeare Effect’, an effect that continues today in multiple ways, to reverberate in England (19) as expertly portrayed in the recent feature film “The Lost King”.
 The Shakespeare effect began when the plays were written but it was meant for the future, went the impact of the hoax grew large.
 Bacon was the prophet.
 Bacon was the visionary.
 He hedged his bets with the Freemasons, now revealed as the primary cause of modern globalization in Jessica Harland Davis’ brilliant “Builders Of Empire” (23)